-I blew into his hospital room with Naomi, the love of his life on my arm.
-Mike was bare-chested on the white-sheets, clean-shaven, cracking wise in the sun, happy as a good man can be.
+I blew into Mike’s hospital room with my bestie Naomi, the love of his life, on my arm.
+He was bare-chested on the white-sheets, clean-shaven, cracking wise in the sun, happy as a good man can be.
 His left arm and right leg were swaddled, blinding white.
 He looked like a new-born.
 At 52.

 Before he met Naomi, Mike’s biggest dream was to be a Dad, and he was a great one.
 He divorced young and took care of his three priceless kids, no alimony.
 Love jammed their home, but at some point, he wanted more.